Technology at the Libraries

-Adaptive technology workstations offer access to software such as JAWS, MAGic, ClaroRead, Dragon NaturallySpeaking and more.
-For details see the listing of adaptive software available at the Main & McBay Science Libraries and the Miller Learning Center.
+Assistive technology workstations offer access to software such as JAWS, MAGic, ClaroRead, Dragon NaturallySpeaking and more.
+For details see the listing of assistive software available at the Main & McBay Science Libraries and the Miller Learning Center.

 Spaces with Special Technology